 Ulcers are classified by size, depth, and vascularity.
 Your doctor may recommend additional imaging studies, such as X-rays, bone scans, MRIs, or CT scans.

-These can show soft tissue problems, swelling, changes consistent with bone infection, fractures or dislocations.
+These can show soft tissue problems and swelling changes consistent with a bone infection, fractures, or dislocations.

-Vascular studies can help determine how well the blood is circulating, which is important for wound healing.
+Vascular studies can help determine how well the blood is circulating, which is essential for wound healing.

-Special therapeutic shoes should be worn, rather than constraining the deformed feet and toes to wear normal shoes that are often uncomfortable.
+Special therapeutic shoes should be worn, rather than constraining the deformed feet and toes to wear regular uncomfortable shoes.

-Gangrene that occurs on the toes, if the infection is under control, should have continuous observation, until self-amputation naturally occurs.
+If the infection is under control, gangrene on the toes should have continuous observation until self-amputation naturally occurs.

-Daily care is very important and common daily treatment recommendations are:
+Daily care is critical, and typical daily treatment recommendations are:

 Changes in the skin

-This is caused because the nerves that are involved in the secretion of body oils and moisture from the foot no longer work.
+This is caused because the nerves involved in the secretion of body oils and moisture from the foot no longer work.